walt-er/hooks-workshop-notes/README.md

 * useEffect cleanup function
     * not just run on unmount, it's run whenever we go to run useEffect again
-        * also stored in an array according to call order you can use closures in useEffect, use local variables
+        * also stored in an array according to call order
+        * you can conditionally return cleanup functions
+        * you can use closures in useEffect, allowing for local variables

             ```jsx
                 useEffect(() => {